 I couldn’t get them right the first million times I made them.
 So, I made them again.
 And again and again.
 And now I have a recipe that is so dang good that I want to show up at your front door, hand you a pan of brownies, and watch you delight in each and every bite.

 These Pecan Pie Brownies combine two of my favorite desserts and I AM SMITTEN.
-If you’ve tried my Maple Pecan Pie, Pecan Pie Bars, or Homemade Brownies, you will notice that this recipe is mashup of all three.
-Gimme!
+If you’ve tried my Maple Pecan Pie, Pecan Pie Bars, Chocolate Pecan Pie, or Homemade Brownies, you will notice that this recipe is mashup of all of them.

 Two incredible layers – Fudgy brownies on the bottom with a layer of sticky pecan pie sauce on top.